-When apples are in season there is nothing more impressive than a Classic French Apple Tart.
-It’s one of these desserts that is as pretty as it is delicious!
+When apples are in season there is nothing more impressive than a Classic French Apple Tart Recipe.
+It’s a dessert that is as pretty as it is delicious!

-When my husband was a teenager he spent time working in a bakery and although he doesn’t exactly “cook” he does know how to decorate a fruit tart.
+When my husband was a teenager growing up in France, he spent time working in a bakery and although he doesn’t exactly “cook” he does know how to decorate a classic French Apple Tart.

 He taught me how to create this beautiful “escargot” design as he calls it and while it does take some practice, the results are fantastic!

 Every time I make this people always ask where I “bought” it 🙂 It’s that impressive!